Angular Signal Forms – Everything You Need to Know

 required(path.from, { message: 'Please enter a value!' });

 The validator places this error message in the message property of the respective ValidationError object.
 This means the application only needs to output all message properties it finds in the errors array.
-In the example discussed, the ValidationErrorsComponent takes care of this task:

 @Component({

-selector: 'app-validation-errors',
+selector: 'app-validation-errors-pane',

 imports: [],

-templateUrl: './validation-errors.component.html',
+templateUrl: './validation-errors-pane.html',

 })

-export class ValidationErrorsComponent {
+export class ValidationErrorsPane {

-errors = input.required<ValidationError.WithField[]>();
+readonly errors = input.required<ValidationError.WithField[]>();

-showFieldNames = input(false);
+readonly showFieldNames = input(false);

-errorMessages = computed(() =>
+protected readonly errorMessages = computed(() =>

-toErrorMessages(this.errors(), this.showFieldNames())
+toErrorMessages(this.errors(), this.showFieldNames()),

 );